adamdji/codex/Web/css.md

 - `[input~="check"]` - elements with an attribute that contains the word
 - `[input^="check"]` - elements with an attribute that begins with
 - `[input$~"check"]` - elements with an attribute that ends with

-## Tips

-- Light text on dark background, increase height between lines and weight of the font to make it easier to read
-- For long spans of text reducing contrast helps readability

 ## Font